bhattlab/scg_tools/README.md

  3) Ian would like to run a workflow.
 The workflow uses several standalone tools, and several scripts utilizing libraries in R and Python.
 In order to run this workflow he must first install its dependencies, which are helpfully written into a `environment.yaml` file that came with the workflow repository (see the section below on Git).
 To set up a new environment containing all the workflow dependencies, Ian simply uses `conda env create -f environment.yaml`, replacing hours or days of compiling dependencies from source (back in my day...).

+#### Running Snakemake workflows

+ Once you have set up an environment as above, you are then ready to run a workflow.
+Example workflows can be found at [Eli's collection](https://github.com/elimoss/metagenomics_workflows) or at the [lab workflow repo](https://github.com/bhattlab/bhattlab_workflows) with documentation on how this is done.

+ Here's the brief version: you'll activate your environment, then call `snakemake -s path/to/snakefile --configfile path/to/configfile.yaml`, and probably add `--profile scg` in order to submit jobs to the cluster once you've set that up as described [here](https://github.com/bhattlab/slurm).
+The snakefile is provided in the workflow repository; use that as-is, where-is.
+A template for the configfile is found in the workflow repository, but you'll need to copy this to your working directory and make changes to it in order to provide the workflow with the information it needs.

 #### Git

 Git is an example of "version control" software.
 Version control refers to the task of managing changes made to text files.
 You know that bullshit where people email files back and forth for review, appending their initials to the filename to indicate that it contains their edits?
 Or that bullshit where successive versions of a document exist as separate files with ever multiplying copies of "-FINAL" appended to their names?
 Those are crimes committed by people who don't know about git.
 Don't be those people.